CS2-3-Shamrock18-19/Commerce/README-Payment.md

 -  balance : number;
 -  limit :number;
 -  constructor(info: ICardInfo){}
-- abstract pay(amount:number) : IPayment {}
+- abstract pay(amount: number, type:string) : IPayment {}

 The pay method should check to make sure, using the balance, the amount, and the limit, that your purchase does not exceed the limit.
 If so, then you can build the IPayment object and return it.

 ### class Debit extends Card
 -  constructor(info: ICardInfo){ super(info);}
--  pay() method as described in the abstract class.
+-  pay(amount: number) method should return the super method from the card class.

 ### class Credit extends Card
 -  interest: number;
 -  constructor(info: ICardInfo){}
     -  use the super method from before.
     -  also set the interest to a random decimal between 0.15 and 0.25
--  pay() method as described in the abstract class.
+-  pay() method should return the super method from the card class.
 -  updateBalance() method which increases you balance according to the interest rate.

 ### abstract class Mobile